General Info About the Merger

 - Attractive Investment Profile: Creates distinct financial profiles and clear investment thesis for each business.

-- The transaction is expected to close in the second half of 2016, subject to customary closing conditions, including receipt of stockholder and regulatory approvals.
+- The transaction is expected to close in the first half of 2017, subject to customary closing conditions, including receipt of stockholder and regulatory approvals.

 - Closing will occur as soon as possible after all closing conditions, including, but not limited to, receipt of stockholder and regulatory approvals, have been fulfilled, received or waived.

 3. Where can I obtain additional information about the merger?+

 4. When are the intended separations expected to take place?+

 - The intended separation of the three independent, publicly-traded companies is expected to occur as soon as practicable after the closing of the merger, at a time not expected to exceed 18 months following the closing of the merger.